Skip to Content

 Leaf cuttings

-Just cut a leaf from the mother plant, dust with hormone powder and insert in the planting medium.
+Just cut a leaf from the mother plant, dust it with hormone powder, and insert it in the planting medium.
 This type of cutting can be done anytime.

 Leaf cuttings of plants like succulents will give you lots of small plants to use in dish gardens, like this DIY succulent arrangement.
 I propagated most of the plants for it myself.